Arashhs/dining-philosophers-problem-solution/README.md

 # dining-philosophers-problem-solution
 dining philosophers problem solution - implemented in python.
 No starvation and deadlock guaranteed

-Written for my OS Lab
+I've written this for my OS Lab